-Enabling NDI will likely not result in immediate detections of networked devices, but will give us data in order to better detect such devices.
+Enabling NDI will likely not result in immediate detection of networked devices, but will give us data in order to better detect such devices.
 Networked devices occasionally send "pings" to other devices, essentially short broadcasts that say "I'm on!" or "I'm on standby!" and that is the data we'll access if you enable NDI.
-Some models have already been developed and deployed for a number of connected TV brands and models, but you must have NDI enabled for your connected TV to be detected.
+Some models have already been developed and deployed for a number of connected TV brands and models, but you must have NDI enabled for your connected TV or other devices to be detected.

-It’s important to note that Sense must be connected to the same network and subnet as your connected devices or it won’t be able to detect them using NDI.
+It’s also important to note that Sense must be connected to the same network and subnet as your connected devices or it won’t be able to detect them using NDI.

 To enable NDI:

-Please note that we have not yet implemented functionality for enabling NDI from the web app.
+NOTE: We have not yet implemented functionality for enabling NDI from the web app.